KonstantinAleksandrov/EventTracker/README.md

 CONNECTION=<address to your mongoDB server>
 `

-2) Call in the terminal at root directory the next command:
+2) Call in the terminal at the root directory the next command:

 `yarn` or `npm i`